ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Must be unique.

 External name
     Should be unique.
 Either the internal name or the external name may be specified in the SEND$ TO-LINE instruction in the scenario.

 Remote ident
     This is the IP address and port number of the remote HTTP server.
+The format is **nnn.nnn.nnn.nnn:pppp** where nnn.nnn.nnn.nnn is the
-    The format is **nnn.nnn.nnn.nnn:pppp** where nnn.nnn.nnn.nnn is the IP address and pppp is the port number.
-The port number (normally port 80) must be specified, there is no default.
+    IP address and pppp is the port number.
+The port number (normallyport 80) must be specified, there is no default.

     The remote HTTP server may also be specified by its DNS name and port number, for example webservices.mycompany.com:80

     The special value $SITE$ indicates that the name and port number of the remote HTTP server are specified in the SITE parameter of the OPTION$ FOR-HTTP instruction.

 Local ident
     $NONE$ indicates that VIRTEL will not open a listening port for this line.

 Prefix
     Leave blank.
 No terminals are required for an HTTP Outbound line.